Amis-gp/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-6-1.md

 Because platforms like Facebook have extremely strict rules when it comes to gambling ads.
 It’s a high-risk, high-reward game.
 Facebook will ban accounts or ads in a heartbeat if you're not careful.

-## How to Choose the Right Gambling Offer:
+## How to Choose the Right Gambling Offer

 1. Work with Trusted Networks: The most successful affiliates in the gambling vertical know the importance of partnering with reliable affiliate networks.
 Look for networks like LeadsGenerals, 1Win Partners, Welcome.Partners, Pin-Up Partners, and Leadshub.
 These have strong reputations and know how to navigate Facebook’s strict ad policies.